trdkhardani/24001200-km7-thp-banking-system-ch5/README.md

 "jest.runMode": "on-demand",
 ```

-The configuration above on `settings.json` will disable auto run of Jest in VS Code
+The configuration above on `settings.json` will disable auto run of Jest in VS Code.
+Also, before doing the test, please [**clear, migrate, and seed the database first**.](#database-migration)

 ```bash
 # Run all